 The next dish was a delight.
 A sort of pumpkin ‘cake’, with sardines layered into it, a bit of bottarga and cubes of basil.
 A fun mix of textures and flavours.

-The tiny fillets were red mullet, I believe, were served with a complicated molecular sauce, so wonderful and buttery and rich; I think it was perhaps a lobster butter, with that yellow round sitting in the middle of a clear circle.
+The tiny fillets were red mullet, I believe, served with a complicated molecular sauce, so wonderful and buttery and rich; I think it was perhaps a lobster butter, with that yellow round sitting in the middle of a clear circle.
 Sort of like an egg yolk surrounded by its white.
 Plus a piece of perfectly charred and crispy green onion, and a crisp sage leaf.

 But my favourite was this tiny individual lasagna ‘Lasagna of the Queen’, with pillowy delicate pasta wrapped around ricotta and on top three pieces of the most intensely flavourful treasures of the sea: blue lobster, calamari and shrimp.
 And sitting in a bed of Sicilian bisque.